GbengaB/alx-pre_course/README.md

-My first readme - this is to get familiar with Linux commands
+My first readme - this is to get familiar with Linux commands.